Pension Benefit Guaranty Corporation.

 FOR FURTHER INFORMATION CONTACT:

-The existing collection of information under the regulation was approved under OMB control number 1212-0055 (expires August 31, 2011).
-PBGC intends to request that OMB approve the modifications through the current expiration date.
+The existing collection of information was approved under OMB control number 1212-0055 (expires March 31, 2019).
+PBGC intends to request that OMB extend its approval (with modifications) for three years.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

 PBGC is soliciting public comments to—